-Breaking news - the new overtime regulations that were to go into effect on December 1, 2016 have been put on hold.
+Updated news - the new overtime regulations that were to go into effect on December 1, 2016 have been put on hold and as of March 2017 they are still on hold.
 The ruling increases the minimum salary threshold for employees exempt under the federal Executive, Administrative and Professional exemptions from its current threshold of $455 per week to $913 per week (annualized to $47,476 per year), with subsequent adjustments to be made every three years.

 However, a preliminary injunction is just a temporary hold.
 While the Final Rule will not take effect on December 1 as planned, it may or may not become effective at a later date.
 The Court now has a chance to review the merits of the case and issue a final decision without the Final Rule taking effect in the meantime.